Hello everyone! Would you like to know the latest information about the SV550 122MM? Let me slowly share it with you.

 As mentioned above, the engine cover is quite deep, and it can be expected to prevent dew, but on Japanese nights, especially in spring and autumn, the late-night cold and high humidity will mercilessly bring dew.
 One of the drawbacks of the 122mm diameter is the uneven distribution of the heater's heat.
 Even with two heaters installed, fogging still occurs on overcast days.
 It is best to prepare multiple heaters with sufficient heat output and, if possible, consider wrapping them in cardboard covers or silver pads for insulation.

-The biggest attraction of the SV550 122MM is its large diameter of 122mm, which is the upper limit for an easily operable refractor.
+The biggest attraction of the SV550 APO is its large diameter of 122mm, which is the upper limit for an easily operable refractor.
 With this aperture, you will never feel that it is not enough for a refractor.
 The F-value "7" is versatile, suitable for both visual and photographic purposes.
 You will be able to use it for various purposes without any complaints.

 The first refractor telescope recommended by Tenrif for beginners is a small 80mm diameter short focal length apochromatic refractor, which is both affordable and easy to operate.
 However, I believe you will eventually find yourself thinking, "I want a larger aperture!"

 Therefore, if you are sure that you want to enjoy astronomy for the long term, choosing the SV550 122MM as your first might be a good idea.
-The SV550 122MM with a telescope tube weighs 6.44kg.
+The SV550 Triplet with a refractor telescope tube weighs 6.44kg.
 It can be easily installed on a medium-sized mount, so if your budget is around $3000 (*) (including the mount), you can consider purchasing it.

 (*) Of course, there are sharper mounts, so there are cheaper and more expensive configurations.